aszepieniec/stark-brainfuck/docs/index.md

 The purpose of this tutorial and the supporting code is educational, and as a result questions about performance are left largely by the wayside.
 Indeed, for a performant STARK engine you might not want to use python, let alone support Brainfuck.

-## Brother
+## Companion

-This tutorial has a [brother](https://neptune.cash/learn/brainfuck-tutorial/) written by [Thorkil](https://github.com/Sword-Smith) and [Ferdinand](https://github.com/jan-ferdinand).
+This tutorial has a [companion](https://neptune.cash/learn/brainfuck-tutorial/) written by [Thorkil](https://github.com/Sword-Smith) and [Ferdinand](https://github.com/jan-ferdinand).
 This sibling is more of a guide to the Brainfuck-STARK codebase rather than a comprehensive answer to the question, how does one produce a STARK engine?
 The reader might benefit from comparing both sources.

 ## Acknowledgements